golay1/OS/office hours/README.md

 # concurrency
-An office hours student scheduler that uses parallel programming
+An office hours student scheduler that uses parallel programming.
+Uses mutex (locks) and semaphores